Jet20070731/PrintDialog/README.md

 Welcome to use **[PrintDialogX](https://github.com/Fei-Sheng-Wu/PrintDialogX/)**, this is a open source project.
 Free to commercial use.

 > A custom PrintDialog for C# with preview in real time.
-You can select printer and set copies count, orientation, color, quality, scale, pages-per-sheet, two-sided, paper size, paper type, paper source, etc. And it is beautiful, too.
+You can select printer and set copies count, orientation, color, quality, scale, pages-per-sheet, two-sided, paper size, paper type, paper source, etc. And it is elegant, too.

 ## Why You Use